 GeneCards Summary for MGLL Gene

 MGLL (Monoglyceride Lipase) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Longevity regulating pathway - multiple species.
 GO annotations related to this gene include protein homodimerization activity and lipid binding.

 UniProtKB/Swiss-Prot Summary for MGLL Gene